Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: June 27, 2024

 Cytokeratin 5 mesothelioma cells under microscope

-Cytokeratin 5 has become an important biomarker for different types of cancer, including mesothelioma, breast cancer and lung cancer.
-CK5 has characteristics that help differentiate squamous carcinomas from adenocarcinomas.
+Cytokeratin 5 is a key biomarker for mesothelioma, breast cancer and lung cancer.
+It also helps to tell squamous carcinomas apart from adenocarcinomas.

 Pathologists use cytokeratin 5 to distinguish mesothelioma from adenocarcinoma, the most common type of lung cancer.
 They do this by staining tissue samples with cytokeratin 5/6, an antibody that detects cytokeratins 5 and 6.